Pavithra-tech5/portfolio-simple-website/README.md

 * Separate HTML pages
 * External CSS styling

+## How to View

+1. Clone or download this repository.
+2. Open the project folder.
+3. Open `home.html` in a web browser.
+4. Use the navigation menu to access the Contact page.

 ## Purpose

 This project was created to practice HTML and CSS fundamentals and to build a basic personal portfolio website.